Connect with others who understand.

 Leukemia treatments can often cause insomnia as a side effect.
 Studies have shown that approximately half of people undergoing cancer treatments experience sleep difficulties.
 Chemotherapy medications can cause fatigue and insomnia.
 As one member shared, “I’m home on medical leave because my sleep from chemo is awful.”

 Night sweats can occur as a symptom of leukemia or as a side effect of cancer medications.
-Night sweats and temperature fluctuations are other possible causes of sleep disturbances and poor sleep quality.
+Night sweats and temperature fluctuations (changes) are other possible causes of sleep disturbances and poor sleep quality.
 “I cannot get comfortable in bed,” one member described.
 “I sweat on and off all night, even with a fan.”

 Get Support